Alaska governor’s race open after incumbent bowed out

 Dividend checks have been capped since 2016 amid a budget deficit.
 Dividends are paid using fund earnings, which lawmakers this year began using for government expenses, setting the stage for a political fight over the checks.

-Dunleavy wants to cut and limit state spending.
 He also said he supports paying residents a full dividend check and paying Alaskans the money they missed out on when checks were capped.
 Preliminary budget figures suggest that alone could cost about $4.3 billion.

 Begich said the numbers behind Dunleavy’s proposals don’t add up.